mschouler/aero-optim/docs/ffd.md

                         Delta: 'D10 D20 ..
 D2nc' (default: None)
 ```

-Hence, the command below will perform 3 control points FFDs for 4 random deformations sampled with an LHS sampler:
+For instance, the command below will perform 3 control points FFDs for 4 random deformations sampled with an LHS sampler:
 ```py
 # from aero-optim to naca_base
 cd examples/NACA12/naca_base